alliesaizan/classification-bias-experiment/README.md

 ## Summary <a name="summary"></a>

 Welcome!
 The purpose of this notebook is to outline a very simple process for identifying and mitigating machine learning bias using fairlearn and imbalanced-learn.
-This post will rely on tried-and-true scikit learn best practices, so my hope is that it not only displays ways to handle potential project issues, but also how to properly structure a supervised learning analysis.
+This post will rely on tried-and-true scikit learn best practices, so my hope is that it not only displays ways to handle potential bias issues, but also how to properly structure a basic supervised learning analysis.
+I am also experimenting with bias mitigation strategies provided by imbalanced-learn and fairlearn, so in the fairness assessment sections I am learning along with you!
 With that introduction, let's get into the data!

 :rotating_light: The axis labels on the plots are black, so if you're in GitHub Dark Mode, you will need to switch to Light Mode to view them!